rundeckpro/training-service-oriented/README.md

 This example shows Rundeck supporting a continuous delivery process for a webapp called "simple".
-A set of Rundeck jobs  manage a webapp spread across a set of nodes in the "simple" app environment.
-The jobs handle utility tasks as well as deploy the webapp, and manage the app startup and shutdown, too.
+A set of Rundeck jobs  manage the webapp deployed to a set of tomcat instances in the "simple" app environment.
+The jobs handle utility tasks as well as deploy the webapp, and manage the app startup and shutdown of the tomcat instances, too.
-The deployment can be triggered by a Jenkins build or directly by a user.
+The webapp deployment can be triggered by a Jenkins build or directly by a user.

-The example also shows a flexible way Rundeck can manage tomcat instances by treating them as if they were their own node.
+The example also shows a flexible way Rundeck can manage tomcat instances by treating each instance as if it were on its own node.
-This can be useful if in some environments tomcat instances share hosts to minimize foot print or be deployed to their own hosts for wide scale.
+This can be useful if in some environments tomcat instances share hosts to minimize foot print or be deployed to their own hosts for isolation or horizontal scaling.

 ## Requirements
 To run the examples ensure you have: